bkry-code/Kirby-YAKME/README.md

 ###Known issues###

-- Kirby-tags are supported, but not rendered in the live-preview (working on it...).
+- Kirby-tags are supported, but not (yet) rendered in the live-preview.
 - Images are only rendered in the live-preview with a full url.
 - Turning of the markdown codes (hastag icon) do not show if text is selected / can hide the cursor.
+- Some issues with the field in a modal (but it does work in a modal).
+- Video-preview is only shown in preview-mode (not splitscreen-mode).

 ****